akranga/kube-workshop/v2/lab-02/README.md

 ## Private Docker registry

-Each workshop participant (ideally) have his own Harbor Docker registry running in his Kubernetes cluster (backed by AWS S3 storage).
+Each workshop participant (ideally) has his own Harbor Docker registry running in his Kubernetes cluster (backed by AWS S3 storage).
 It must be available at ```https://harbor.svc.<your-cluster-name>.workshop.base.stacks.delivery```.
 Let's try to log into the registry and configure our Kubernetes to pull images from the registry.

 1. Run ```docker login harbor.svc.<your-cluster-name>.workshop.base.image.acks.delivery``` The output should be:
 2. Create a secret that contains credentials of your docker registry: